sirisian/ecmascript-types/typerecords.md

 An exposed type format is available to programmers.
 This can also be used internally in engines.

+Note: The Records and Tuples proposal these literals are based on was withdrawn in April 2025 and subsumed by the [Composites proposal](https://github.com/tc39/proposal-composites).
+The ```#{}```/```#[]``` syntax is kept below for now.
+Independent of where the format lands, type values compare by value inside these structures, so types are treated as interned primitives rather than object references.

 ### Deterministic format

 TODO: Identical types encode to the same record.
 (Define this algorithm).
 Basically expanding all the references to types should create identical records between the same types independent of their order in unions and intersections.
 Sorting should be somewhat sufficient?